Visas for the Netherlands

 Work permits for the Netherlands

 EU citizens don't need a work permit for the Netherlands and don't have any restrictions when it comes to finding work.
-However, non-EU residents will have to overcome certain bureaucratic hurdles in order to obtain a work permit which allows them to legally take up employment within the Netherlands.
+Non-EU expats planning to work in the Netherlands, however, will need to obtain a work permit to do so.

-Dutch work permits are employer- and job-specific, so non-EU expats will have to apply through a company.
-Unfortunately, employers who hire foreign employees have to prove that the applicant’s skills can't be found elsewhere in the EU, which is highly unlikely.
+Dutch work permits, called single permits (GVVA), are employer and job-specific, so non-EU expats will have to apply through a company.
+Unfortunately, employers who hire foreign employees have to prove that the applicant’s role can't be filled by an EU citizen, which can prove difficult.
 It is worth noting that those with highly sought-after skills or on an intracompany transfer may find that they are exempt from the labour market tests.

-Should expats wish to change jobs while working in the Netherlands, they won't be allowed to work for another employer until new papers have been issued.
+Should expats wish to change employers while working in the Netherlands, they will have to wait for new papers to be issued before they can begin their new job.